duplisea/gslea/README.md

 represented by each ecoregion code.
 Elaboration for variable describes specifically what is meant by a variable containing a name that may include “early summer”. <b>field</b> is the key variable.

+Another data table describes the coordinates of the EAR boundaries in decimal degrees but you never see that here.

 Functions
 ---------